 WHO’s 2030 Agenda for Sustainable Development recognizes NCDs as a major challenge for sustainable development with an overarching aim to reduce by 1/3rd premature mortality from NCDs through prevention and treatment.
 Involving various nations, the organization has a target of 25% relative reduction in premature mortality from cardiovascular problems, cancer, diabetes or chronic respiratory infirmities by 2025.

 Government of India (GoI) is also implementing a National Programme for Prevention and Control of Cancer, Diabetes, Cardiovascular Diseases and Stroke (NPCDCS) under the National Health Mission (NHM).
-In 2017-18, as part of a comprehensive primary healthcare, they have also introduced population-level drives for the prevention, control and screening of common NCDs in over 150 districts of the country.
+In 2017-18, as part of comprehensive primary healthcare, they have also introduced population-level drives for the prevention, control, and screening of common NCDs in over 150 districts of the country.

-Online healthcare services are increasingly gaining ground in supporting similar intercessions by both the public and private sector.
-Telemedicine provides an easy and universal access to better healthcare for patients.
+Online healthcare services are increasingly gaining ground in supporting similar intercessions by both the public and private sectors.
+Telemedicine provides easy and universal access to better healthcare for patients.
 At the touch of a few buttons, they can be connected to medical specialists who can help in the early screening and diagnosis of their medical problems.
 While it is imperative to switch to and maintain a healthier lifestyle, it is equally necessary to be able to quickly approach the right medicare services when needed.